 The Hot Brown <- click for recipe

-Invented at Louisville's Brown Hotel in the 1920's, the Hot Brown has grown in popularity over the last century and has cemented itself as the city's official sandwich.
-Made with bacon, tomatoes, turkey and of cheesy mornay sauce, it's ideal comfort food and a great dish to help us up those Thanksgiving leftovers.
+Invented at Louisville's Brown Hotel in the 1920s, the Hot Brown has grown in popularity over the last century and has cemented itself as the city's official sandwich.
+Made with bacon, tomatoes, turkey and cheesy Mornay sauce, it's ideal comfort food and a great dish to help use up those Thanksgiving leftovers.

 Henry Bain's Sauce <- click for recipe

 Created at the Louisville Pendennis Club in the late 1800s by the club's head waiter Henry Bain, this savory dipping sauce is the perfect addition to those holiday roasts and turkeys.